exasol/power-apps-connector/doc/user_guide/user_guide.md

 A modal will pop up, you will be asked to configure the connector.

 ![](user_guide.assets/2021-11-22-11-07-29-image-16375779996591.png)
-Host: which is where your rest api is hosted or available (this can be an ip address or dns name) API Key: This is one of the authentication keys you've configured for the rest api.
-(This is a secure parameter so this API Key will not be retrievable afterwards in the Power Apps UI. )
+`Host`: which is where your rest api is hosted or available (this can be an ip address or dns name) `API Key`: This is one of the authentication keys you've configured to gain access to the REST API.

+This is a secure parameter so this API Key will not be retrievable afterwards in the Power Apps UI.

-(You can still edit these 2 values afterwards.)
+Note: You can still edit these 2 values afterwards.

 ### Testing the connector